-This Journey covers the famous Dames’ Path, a key Terrain where severe Fighting took place and various Offensives succeeded or choked in Blood
+Visit the famous Ladies’ Way, a high ridge where severe fighting took place and various offensives succeeded or choked in blood.

-Along the ridge, called Dames’ Path, are the scenes of extreme bloody fighting, which happened especially in 1917 during the so-called Nivelle-Offensive.
-This operation, where thousands of French and especially Colonial troops sacrificed their lives, brought the French army close to a collective mutiny.
-Afterwards, it took the French forces month to recover and to regain more or less its strength and moral.
+The ridge known as the Ladies’ Way was the scene of extremely bloody fighting, especially during the Nivelle-Offensive in 1917.
+During this offensive, thousands of French and especially Colonial troops sacrificed their lives and brought the French Army close to a collective mutiny.
+Afterwards, it took the French Army months to recover and to regain its strength and morale.

-Despite this, from here the last German successful operation on the Western Front started in Mai 1918.
-It brought the Kaiser’s army once more to the Marne River and close to a final victory before Germany’s power faded away.
+It was also here that the last successful German offensive on the Western Front commenced in May 1918.
+It brought the Kaiser’s army once more to the Marne River and close to a final victory, before Germany’s power faded away.

-Several monuments, destroyed villages and farm buildings, the shell-pocked terrain, trenches and former staging areas are stretched across the Dames’ Path.
+Several monuments, destroyed villages and farm buildings, shell-pocked terrain, trenches and former staging areas are stretched along the Ladies’ Way.

-The highlights are the Winterberg, the Dragon’s Cavern — an underground quarry, the village of Cerny and the Laffaux plateau.
-Beside this, some of the fabulous underground quarries could be seen and the military cemeteries are worth a visit as well.
+Highlights include the Winterberg, the Dragon’s Cavern — an underground quarry, the village of Cerny and the Laffaux Plateau.
+Additional underground quarries as well as military cemeteries in the area are worth a visit as well.

 Tour length and geography can vary based on client availability, interest level and physical ability.
 Tour length can last from six hours to several days to explore this operation in depth.